mzhang28/blog/content/posts/2023-03-29-shell-in-docker-compose-container-without-shell.md

 Here is a rather dumb way of entering a Docker Compose container that didn't have a shell.
 In this specific case, I was trying to enter a Woodpecker CI container without exiting it.
+Some Docker containers are incredibly stripped down to optimize away bloat (which is good!) but this may make debugging them relatively annoying.

-These are my specific steps for running it, please replace the paths and container names with the ones relevant to your specific use-case.
+> These are my specific steps for running it, please replace the paths and
+> container names with the ones relevant to your specific use-case.

 At first, I tried an approach following [this][1] document.
 But once I got to actually running commands within the namespace, I realized that this exposes the